RISKING ONE’S OWN LIFE TO SAVE PEOPLE IN NEED

 Do small things with great love

-We developed a training and education application – a complex tool to support the learning process undertaken by doctors leaving for missions.
+We developed a training and educational application – a complex tool to support the learning process undertaken by doctors leaving for missions.
 Its biggest advantages are safety as well as an immersive, engaging and realistic experience.
-Not only does the application not only present real-life conditions, but it also simulates citizens’ and soldiers’ behavior, as well as conversations with them.
+Not only does the application present real-life conditions, but it also simulates citizens’ and soldiers’ behavior, as well as conversations with them.

 Additional simulated elements include various emergency situations, such as a mine-infested roadside, which requires specific actions (i.e. under no circumstances should you leave the road).

-It was possible to launch the training in many different places, so as to no longer carry anybody, and thus no longer incur costs.
+It was possible to launch the training in many different places at the same time which was a great benefit.
 The training can be repeated as many times as needed to measure and monitor the progress of individuals.
 It is a very important educational tool for the safety of future doctors working in dangerous regions of the world.